RAMENtheNOODLES/PackwizGUI/README.md

 - An interface to search for mods and install them via Modrinth and CurseForge
 - The ability to remove currently installed mods
 - A cache system to prevent the over-use of API calls
+- The ability to search currently installed mods

 ## What features are currently planned for PackwizGUI?
 Some planned features are: